Answers to the most commonly asked exam queries can be found below.

 Yes.
 For example, you could take Grade 2 followed by Grade 3 on the same day.

 No, you can enter individually whether you have a tutor or not - however, tuition from an experienced tutor would undoubtedly prove helpful in preparing for an examination.

 No. The Handbooks give fingering for scales, arpeggios and chords for general guidance only.
 Alternative systematic and effective fingerings will also be acceptable.

 If you obtain the 65% pass mark you will be awarded an official London College of Music Exams Certificate for the relevant Grade.
 This is the same certificate, and holds the same validity, as those issued by LCM for classical music examinations.

 In mainland UK, exams are held 3 times a year.
-The entry deadlines are: 1st February for the March/April exams; 1st May for the June/July exams; 1st October for the November/December exams.
+Please see the following pages for session dates and entry deadlines: England & Wales, Scotland, NI and Ireland.
 Exams may be held on any day of the week - see the 'Conditions of Entry to RGT@LCM examinations' for more information.

 Exams are held in a wide variety of venues.
 These may include rooms in schools, colleges, teachers houses, examiners houses, rehearsal studios, guitar centres, church and community halls.